 What Do I Need to Know About Newborn Head Support in Car Seat?

 When you bring home a newborn for the first time, they come with lots of safety instructions.
-Unfortunately, you probably won’t receive an actual manual that tells you and the dos and don’ts of caring for an infant.
+Unfortunately, you probably won’t receive an actual manual that tells you the dos and don’ts of caring for an infant.
 However, between family advice, required hospital videos, personal research, and common sense, you can find the info you need to keep your baby safe.
 And, let’s be honest, a lot of newborn safety centers on keeping your infant’s head in a safe position!

 As a result, many parents are concerned about their newborn’s head moving around in the car seat.
 But, is this a cause for concern?
 If so, what do you do about it?
 These are the questions we’re aiming to answer for you today.
 Here’s what you need to know about newborn head support in their car seat: